 Local Boards and Plan Development

-Local.
-Boards – Provide a description of the local board that includes the components listed below.
+1.Local Boards – Provide a description of the local board that includes the components listed below.

 Describe how local board members are identified and appointed.
 Include a description of how the nomination process occurs for adult education and labor representatives.
 (Proposed § 679.320(g))